This is Part 2 of a 2-part series

 What can you do?

-To start, as Dr. Cynthia Eriksson points out, we might need to give our nervous systems a break–from stressors around us and even from news, technology, and the fast paced lives we often lead.
+Dr. Cynthia Eriksson points out, we might need to give our nervous systems a break–from stressors around us and even from news, technology, and the fast paced lives we often lead.
 We benefit from taking the fear-producing influences that we can control out of the picture for at least short amounts of time.
 There are psychological reasons for sabbath, as well as spiritual.

-Second, we need loving relationships—whether with our spouse, family, friends, colleagues, or support group.
+We need loving relationships—whether with our spouse, family, friends, colleagues, or support group.
 We need to experience that we matter; we need actual support from others.
 We must be intentional about this, but it doesn’t mean adding people (or stress) to our lives.
 It means cultivating intimacy with those nearest and dearest to us.
 It means having a loving and open posture as we go through our days.
 It also means letting people know that they matter.
 If you’ve had a bad day, tell someone how important they are to you – and mean it.
 Knowing how vital relational support is might be just the thing to help us override fears and reach out to connect.
 Relationships grow as we nurture them, and we can engage in spiritual and relational practices that connect us to love.

 God and the transcendent should be a source of love.
 Unfortunately, for some, whether because of bad theology or because of lived experience, God is not always equated with love.
 My third recommendation is to cultivate beliefs and daily practices that create connection to a source of invigorating love.
 Spend time meditating on your favorite scriptures that reinforce God’s love for you.
 Create a short list of go-to passages from scripture or favorite authors (I have personally cherished Henry Nouwen’s Life of the Beloved (4) and The Inner Voice of Love) that you can savor and allow to sink in.
 The belief that we are loved lessens our preoccupation with fear.
 The experience of being loved, helps us feel safe, and seen, and known.
 The practice of intentionally offering love to others is something we can do – even when we don’t feel loving.
 Offering love grows our capacities to believe in and connect to our source of unconditional love, and ultimately we can discover ourselves and our purposes in the context of love.